-As an example for those of you who are network marketers that follow me … Last year, there were a reported 18.2 million people in the United States who were involved in Network Marketing.
+As an example for those of you who are network marketers … Last year, there were a reported 18.2 million people in the United States who were involved in Network Marketing.
 Let’s assume that 50% of those people are using Facebook for their business.

 This would mean that 9.1 million people are sharing the same deals you are on social media.